edoardotavassi/SCL_deepfake/README.md

 and LoRA.
 This LoRA model was previously trained to the target face.
 Finally, every diffused image gets applied to the corresponding input frame and then exported as a video.

+### The Output
 <p float="left" align="center">
 <img src="https://github.com/edoardotavassi/SCL_deepfake/blob/main/readme_elements/input.png" width="350" title="Input Frame.">
 <img src="https://github.com/edoardotavassi/SCL_deepfake/blob/main/readme_elements/final_frame.png" width="350" title="Output Frame.">
 </p>
+In these two images, we can observe how the software is capable of using SD, ControlNet, and LoRA to create a deepfake of my professor's face onto mine.
+Obviously, this process is repeated for each frame of the input video.

+### GUI
 <p align="center">
   <img src="https://github.com/edoardotavassi/SCL_deepfake/blob/main/readme_elements/generation-window.png" width="350" title="Pipeline.">
 </p>
+The GUI assists the user in interacting with the [SD webui API](https://github.com/AUTOMATIC1111/ stable-diffusion-webui) and [LoRA training](https://github.com/bmaltais/kohya_ss).
+Simultaneously, it provides all the essential processing features needed to create deepfakes.